-The Requirements set out the process that Horizon must follow in seeking approval for detailed designs and management schemes following grant of the Order.
-These detailed designs and schemes must be prepared in accordance with the relevant maximum and minimum parameters, design principles (in either the DAS or LHMS) and limits of deviation under article 4 of the Order.
-Once approved (either through the Order or by the relevant planning authority pursuant to a DCO Requirement), Horizon must undertake construction of the relevant works in accordance with the approved designs.
-However, in order to preserve flexibility, Horizon may seek approval to submit revised plans or schemes provided such plans are also in accordance with the documents and items listed above.
-Where a revised plan or scheme is approved, Horizon must undertake construction in accordance with the approved plan or scheme.
+~~10.9.4 either the DAS or LHMS) and limits of deviation under article 4 of the Order.
+Once approved, the undertaker (either through the Order or by the relevant planning authority pursuant to a DCO Requirement), Horizon must undertake construction or operation of the relevant works in accordance with the approved designs or schemes.
+However, in order to preserve flexibility, the undertaker~~Horizon may seek approval to submit revised plans or schemes provided such plans are also in accordance with the documents and items listed above.
+Where a revised plan or scheme is approved, ~~the undertaker~~Horizon must undertake construction in accordance with the approved plan or scheme.

-10.9.5 Pre-commencement surveys:

-There are a number of pre-commencement surveys that are required to be undertaken prior to commence of works, or works on particular parts of a site.
+10.9.5 Pre-commencement surveys: There are a number of pre-commencement surveys that are required to be undertaken prior to commencement of works, or works on particular parts of a site.
 The purpose of these surveys is to identify the presence of protected or vulnerable species or to establish baseline datasets prior to construction.

-10.9.6 Various construction, operational and decommissioning requirements:

-Where specific controls have been set out in the Environmental Statement, these have been replicated in the Requirements (for example, requirements relating to restrictions on construction and operational parking; notification of key Project milestones; disposal of dredged materials; and preparation of site specific decommissioning plans).
-The number of these requirements are limited; as the majority of the controls are set out in the various control documents (such as the CoCPs) which Horizon will be required to comply with during the course of the [Wylfa Newydd DCO Project](#).
+10.9.6 Various construction, operational and decommissioning requirements: Where specific controls have been set out in the Environmental Statement, these have been replicated in the Requirements (for example, requirements relating to restrictions on construction and operational parking; notification of key Project milestones; disposal of dredged materials; and preparation of site specific decommissioning schemes~~plans~~).
+The number of these requirements are limited; as the majority of the controls are set out in the various control documents (such as the CoCPs) which ~~the undertaker~~Horizon will be required to comply with during the course of the Wylfa Newydd DCO Project.

-10.10 The Requirements identify different discharging authorities depending on the Works and the nature of the Requirement: IACC is the discharging authority in respect of land above the MHWS; and NRW is the discharging authority in respect of land below the MHWS and the Marine Works.
+10.10 The Requirements identify different discharging authorities depending on the Works and the nature of the Requirement: IACC is the discharging authority in respect of land above the MHWS; and NRW is the discharging authority in respect of land seaward of the MHWS and the Marine Works.
+Where a structure overlaps the MHWS, IACC and NRW will be the discharging authorities in relation to their respective parts in accordance with a Memorandum of Understanding~~below the MHWS and the Marine Works.~~